maxtuzz/iAM/README.md

 ```
 iam format
 ```
-This will iterate through session list and reformat identifiers so that there are no gaps or anything
+This will iterate through session list and reformat identifiers so that there are no inconsistencies.

+Note: format feature not yet implemented.